 Experts agree that weaning should begin gradually, taking place over several weeks or even months, but there is no specific guideline on when breastfeeding should stop.
 Ultimately it is up to the mother to decide when it is best to start the weaning process but here are general recommendations from health organizations:

-The WHO recommends exclusive breastfeeding for the first six months.
-After that, babies can have food (eg, thick porridge, well-mashed foods) in addition to breast milk.
+The WHO recommends exclusive breastfeeding for the first 6 months.
+After that, babies can have food, such as thick porridge or well-mashed foods, in addition to breast milk.
 Children aged 1-2 years old can continue with a diet of mashed or chopped foods along with breast milk.

 The La Leche League—a group that offers support to breastfeeding women—sets no time limit on breastfeeding.
 This organization says the longer a mother nurses her baby, the better.
 And if you and your child enjoy breastfeeding, there is no reason to stop.
 Experts here suggest letting your child wean naturally, gradually growing out of breastfeeding.

 World Health Organization

 The Society of Obstetricians and Gynaecologists of Canada